Bounce flash photography at wedding receptions

 That’s about as much of an explanation I can give about this light.
 If you’re amazed and wonder where the light came from, then just try it yourself.
 Bounce your flash behind you, over your shoulder, into the room … and see what comes back.
 And if I could paraphrase that guy from the Men’s Warehouse advert, “You’re going to like the way the bounced flash looks; I guarantee it.”

-- wedding photography: using high ISO and flash at the reception
+- Using high ISO and flash at the wedding reception